ZhenshengLee/performance_test/README.md

 - Zero copy transport (`--zero-copy`): yes
 - Docker file: [Dockerfile.rclcpp](dockerfiles/Dockerfile.rclcpp)
 - These plugins will use the ROS 2 RMW implementation that is configured on your system.
-  - ROS 2 Galactic is pre-configured to use rmw_cyclonedds_cpp.
+  - ROS 2 Foxy is pre-configured to use rmw_fastrtps_cpp.
     - Follow [these instructions](https://docs.ros.org/en/foxy/Guides/Working-with-multiple-RMW-implementations.html)
       to use a different RMW implementation with ROS 2.
     - You can find a list of several other middleware options